Trading 101: An Introduction to Trading Psychology

 Keeping a journal is another effective way to curb impulsive behaviour.
 If you force yourself to write down the reasons for each trade, it could help you spot the trades you are making for emotional reasons.
 In addition, if you make a note of your state of mind at the time of each trade, you will begin to see patterns in your behaviour and thinking.
 This will help you to be on guard when there’s a good chance you will make impulsive decisions.

 Education and books – probably the best solution

 Finally, there are lots of very good books on the subject of trading psychology.
-Trading in the Zone by Mark Douglas and The Daily Trading Coach by Brett Steenbarger are a good place to start.
+Trading in the Zone by Mark Douglas and The Daily Trading Coach by Brett Steenbarger is a good place to start.
 The more you read the more you will learn about the subject and the more you will be able to manage your weaknesses and exploit your strengths.